Real Women Going Grey...

 If that's happened to you, identify the Universal Colors in your color palette, every color family has a version and they suit just about everyone.
 Use those as your most flattering colors for a while until you begin to adjust.
 Even a scarf in one of these pretty colors will bring softness to your face and it will still harmonize with everything else in your wardrobe.

-Eileen has Deep coloring and had been coloring her hair for some years.
-With dark eyebrows this was still looking good but she was beginning to find it just a little harsh and the upkeep becoming a bit of a bore.
+Eileen had been coloring her hair for some years and with dark eyebrows this was still looking good but she began to find it a little harsh, and upkeep a bit of a bore.
 No harsh tones now - her complexion has come to life and she's still completely in tune with her deep colors.

 "I decided to go with highlighting to 'ease' into a color change.
 First my hairdresser put heavy highlighting, one step away from the lightest, so the contrast between light and dark would not be so dramatic.
 I think she said 'like a skunk' and to give me time to adjust to the change.
 These first highlights, although ash, looked blonde to me and received compliments from others but I was not overly fond of them.
 On the next appointment I had a trim and added a few highlights of the lightest ash which blended very well with my inch long roots.
 The third visit was simply a trim.
 Some of the original dark brown can be seen but one or two more cuts should get me to my complete natural color.
 At that point I may decide on a few low lights back into the hair to give it more dimension.